bahrus/xtal-decorator/README.md

 <span></span> drinks sold.
 ```

-I *think* using property and method names starting with an underscore should also allow you to steer clear of the dementors, which is easier to work with than symbols.
+I *think* using property and method names starting with an underscore should also allow you to steer clear of the dementors.
+That would be easier than working with symbols.

 ## xtal-decor, xtal-decorator